Sansi/StarRiver-Web-User-Manual/en/README.md

   A schedule defines brightness values in each time periods, can be used to specify brightness for devices directly or schedule multiple devices in a scenario.

 - Auto-Brightness Schedule
-  A chart defines the denpendence curve of brightness and the sensor input, can be used to specify brightness for devices directly or schedule multiple devices in a scenario.
+  A chart defines the dependence curve of brightness and the sensor input, that can be used to specify brightness for devices directly or schedule multiple devices in a scenario.

 - Scene Configuration
-  A scenario defines brightnesss for each device manually or automatically depending by a time-brightness schedule or a auto-brightness schedule.
+  A scenario defines brightness for each device manually or automatically depending by a time-brightness schedule or a auto-brightness schedule.

 - Emergency Control
-  Contingency plan is defined to deal with an emergency or a contingency such as  a fogy day, that need two-hour more long lighting.
-So that its priority is higher than the scenario.
+  Contingency plan is defined to deal with a communication failure contingency and other emergencies.
+In a communication failure contingency, controllers will act according to the pre-configured emergency plan.
+So as the controllers under `auto` mode.

 - Playlist

-  A playlist defines contents showing in the outdoor advertisingboard integrated in a intelligent roadmap.
+  A playlist defines contents showing in the outdoor advertising board integrated in an intelligent roadmap.

 ### Query Module

-- Query device failure record
+- Query device failure record.
-- Query device historical data (such as brightness, current, voltage, etc.)
+- Query device historical data (such as brightness, current, voltage, etc.).
-- Query user operating record
+- Query user operating record.

 ### User Management Module

-- User’s privilege management;　software needs login;　different user has different privilege
+- A login account is required.
 - Administrators could `add` or `delete` users and modify a user's privilege.

 ## Login